TMUniversal/counter/README.md

   </p>
 </div>

-[Counter] creates simple counters that are a bit more than a simple variable.
+[Counter] creates simple counters that are a bit more than just a variable.
 These counters can watch for changes and alert you when a target value is reached or passed.

 ## Getting Started